ocaml-ppx/ocamlformat/README.md

 - Does not trigger warning 50 (“Unexpected documentation comment.”).
 For code that triggers warning 50, it is unlikely that ocamlformat will happen to preserve the documentation string attachment.

-- Parses without any preprocessing, using the version of the standard ocaml (not camlp4) parser used to build ocamlformat.
+- Parses without any preprocessing, using the version of the standard OCaml (not camlp4) parser used to build ocamlformat.
 Attributes and extension points should be correctly preserved, but other mechanisms such as camlp4, cppo, etc. will not work.

-- Is either a module implementation (`.ml`), an interface (`.mli`) or a sequence of toplevel phrases (`.mlt`). dune files in ocaml syntax also work.
+- Is either a module implementation (`.ml`), an interface (`.mli`) or a sequence of toplevel phrases (`.mlt`). dune files in OCaml syntax also work.

 Under those conditions, ocamlformat is expected to produce output equivalent to the input.
 As a safety check in case of bugs, prior to terminating or modifying any input file, ocamlformat enforces the following checks: